openshift/cloud-credential-operator/docs/azure_workload_identity.md

 # Azure AD Workload Identity

 ### Overview
 OpenShift can be configured to use temporary credentials for workload components with [Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/).
 In this model, the OpenShift cluster signs Kubernetes ServiceAccount tokens which can be trusted by an external OIDC identity provider.
-A component such as an operator running on the cluster can exchange the signed ServiceAccount token projected into its Pod volume for an Azure Active Directory (AD) access token using [Azure Identity SDKs](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity).
+A component such as an operator running on the cluster can exchange the signed ServiceAccount token mounted into its Pod volume for an Azure Active Directory (AD) access token using [Azure Identity SDKs](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity).
 This process also automates requesting and refreshing of credentials.
 The ServiceAccount token used by a Pod is rotated by the kubelet on the node where Pod is running when the Pod's ServiceAccount token is approaching expiry.
 ServiceAccount tokens are valid for one hour.

 This diagram illustrates how it works.